In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Numerical Examination of Na i ve Confidence Intervals

 \subsection{Simulation Set-Up}

 For the simulations, we consider two partial correlation settings for $\bX$, generated based on (i) a scale-free graph and (ii) a stochastic block model \citep[see, e.g.,][]{Kolaczyk2009networks}, each containing $p=100$ nodes.
-These settings are relaxations of the simple orthogonal and block-diagonal settings considered in Section~\ref{sec:nllasso}, and are displayed in Figure~\ref{fig:graphsettings}.
+These settings are relaxations of the simple orthogonal and block-diagonal settings, and are displayed in Figure~\ref{fig:graphsettings}.

 In the scale-free graph setting, we used the \texttt{igraph} package in \textsc{R} to simulate an undirected, scale-free network $\mathcal{G}=(\cV,\cE)$ with power-law exponent parameter $\gamma=5$, and edge density 0.05.
 Here, $\cV=\{1,\ldots,p\}$ is the set of nodes in the graph, and $\cE$ is the set of edges.
 This resulted in a total of $|\cE|=247$ edges in the graph.
 We then order the indices of the nodes in the graph so that the first, second, third, fourth, and fifth nodes correspond to the 10th, 20th, 30th, 40th, and 50th least-connected nodes in the graph.